alphagov/government-service-design-manual/service-manual/users/user-needs.md

   - live
 ---

-Understanding user needs is crucial for building a successful digital service.
+User needs is crucial for building a successful digital service.

 ## Defining user needs